YuJiangEmma/tspChristofides/README.md

  * newKruskal.py
  * TSPcomp.py

-2. Run the program file, TSPcomp.py on the command line with your problem instance file.
+2. Run the program file, TSPcomp.py on the command line with your problem instance file like this:

    ```
    python TSPcomp.py tsp_example_1.txt